sbhoop/portfolio/README.md

 The feedback I received consistently was that the bar colors going down should represent that the lower bars are just an extension of that part from the above bar, so I was sure to use similar colors so that the reader could immediately make that connection.
 I was also told here that the absolute values are good, but using percentages would should a uniform scale, and also be useful in highlighting just how small a percentage the area of the land used for bioplastics actually was.

 I also shifted the focus to comparing it to the land that was arable, and hence I ended up greying out the portion for pastures as that was unavailable to us anyhow.
+I also ended up removing a bar for total area of the earth, because I felt that didnt't really add value.

 ## My Redesigned Visualization (s)
 The tool I used was DataWrapper